MonaliValunj/Project-1/README.md

 **Step 8:** Instantiation of Cat and Dog instances with the speak method invocation.<br>
 **Step 9:** Extension of the String prototype with a findWords method to count occurrences of a word in a string.<br>

+### Running the Code
+To run the code:

+* Uncomment the desired code section within the JavaScript file.
+* Execute the file in a JavaScript environment.